Children of Paradise: Reception

-Writing in The Nation in 1947, critic James Agee praised the film:

-Children of Paradise ... is close to perfection of its kind and I very much like its kind—the highest kind of slum-glamor romanticism about theater people and criminals, done with strong poetic feeling, with rich theatricality, with a great delight and proficiency in style, and with a kind of sophistication which merely cleans and curbs, rather than killing or smirking behind the back of its more powerful and vulgar elements.

-The Variety review of 1944 stated: "This ambitious French film turns out to be a strange mixture of the beautiful, the esoteric and the downright dull.
+Children of Paradise was the third most popular film at the French box-office in 1945.
+The Variety review in December 1944 stated: "This ambitious French film turns out to be a strange mixture of the beautiful, the esoteric and the downright dull.
 Some startling flashes of inspired mimicry and fresh Gallic humor ... in an uneven performance of writing and direction ...
 Barrault is brilliantly effective as the sensitive, lovelorn mimic.
 Other lead parts are sharply defined and maintained consistently in a film which is a peak of thespian artistry."

+As years went by, critics began to single out the film for exceptional praise.
+In 1947 in The Nation magazine, James Agee wrote:

+Children of Paradise ... is close to perfection of its kind and I very much like its kind—the highest kind of slum-glamor romanticism about theater people and criminals, done with strong poetic feeling, with rich theatricality, with a great delight and proficiency in style, and with a kind of sophistication which merely cleans and curbs, rather than killing or smirking behind the back of its more powerful and vulgar elements.

-Pauline Kael lauded the film: "This lushly romantic creation ... is a one-of-a-kind film, a sumptuous epic about the relations between theatre and life."
-British critic Leslie Halliwell gave it one of his rare four of four stars, writing, "A magnificent evocation of a place and period, this thoroughly enjoyable epic melodrama is flawed only by its lack of human warmth and of a real theme.
+Pauline Kael remarked that this "lushly romantic creation ... is a one-of-a-kind film, a sumptuous epic about the relations between theatre and life."
+Parker Tyler wrote that "Carné would be a world-ranking director with this film alone."
+British critic Leslie Halliwell bestowed a rare four-out-of-four stars rating on the film, calling it "A magnificent evocation of a place and period, this thoroughly enjoyable epic melodrama is flawed only by its lack of human warmth and of a real theme.
 It remains nevertheless one of the cinema's most memorable films."
-Leonard Maltin was enthusiastic, "Timeless masterpiece of filmmaking (and storytelling), focusing on a rough-and-tumble theatrical troupe in 19th-century France ...
+Leonard Maltin was also enthusiastic, lauding it as a "Timeless masterpiece of filmmaking (and storytelling), focusing on a rough-and-tumble theatrical troupe in 19th-century France ...
 Wise, witty, and completely captivating."
-The film was the third most popular film at the French box-office in 1945.

 Rotten Tomatoes, a review aggregator, reports that 98% of 42 surveyed critics gave the film a positive review; with an average rating of 9.2/10.
-The site's consensus reads: "Strong performances abound, and Carne's wit and grace are evident in this masterful (if long) French epic."
+The site's consensus reads: "Strong performances abound, and Carné's wit and grace are evident in this masterful (if long) French epic."
 The film critic Roger Ebert added it to his "Great Movie" collection in 2002.
-Children of Paradise was included in Time magazine's 2005 All-Time 100 list of the greatest films made since 1923.
-Jacques Prévert's screenplay was nominated for the Oscar for Best Original Screenplay at the 19th Academy Awards.
-It isn't clear which version of the film was honoured; the U.S. release of the film has been described as "a 144-min., inadequately-subtitled one released in New York in 1947."
+Time magazine included Children of Paradise in a 2005 All-Time 100 list of the greatest films made since 1923.

+In the 2022 Sight and Sound poll, the film received 21 votes from critics and was placed in 136th place, tying with films like Pickpocket, The Seventh Seal, Sambizanga, and The Wild Bunch.
+It also received 3 votes from directors Geoff Dunbar, Bart Layton, and Gary Oldman.